 To find out whether background data is allowed, use the ConnectivityManager system service and call getBackgroundDataSetting().
-For example, your alarm-triggered BroadcastReceiver could check this before bothering to arrange for the IntentService (or WakefulIntentService) to do work.
+For example, your alarm-triggered BroadcastReceiver could check this before bothering to arrange for the IntentService (Or WakefulIntentService) to do work.

-You also register watch for the can а BroadcastReceiver to broadcast, also defined ACTION BACKGROUND DATA SETTING CHANGED on ConnectivityManager.
+You can also register a BroadcastReceiver to watch for the ACTION_BACKGROUND_DATA_SETTING_CHANGED broadcast, also defined on ConnectivityManager.
 For example, you could elect to completely cancel your alarm if the background data setting is flipped to false.